Uniminutoarduino/SBCReview/README.md

 - *Figures*: In this folder are located the figures for the SLR.

-- *VOSViewer*: This folder contains the files for VOSViewer (1.6.14) which have been used for the cluster analysis.
+- *VOSViewer*: This folder contains the files for VOSViewer (1.6.14) which have been used for the cluster analysis (map based on bibliometric data).
 The software is available at [https://www.vosviewer.com/](https://www.vosviewer.com)

 - *Python Scripts*: It contains the designed algorithms to extract the information of the Crossref API in terms of publications per year, top-cited authors, and type of article (journal, conference proceedings, or book chapter).